Pseudo Bayesian Mixed Models under Informative Sampling: Mixed Effects Pseudo Posterior Distribution

 Our first result defines a pseudo-posterior estimator on the observed sample for our population model that includes group-indexed random effects in the case where we \emph{directly} sample groups, followed by the sampling of units nested within selected groups, in a multistage survey sampling design.
 Our goal is to achieve unbiased inference for $(\theta,\phi)$ (where $\theta$ denotes fixed effects for generating population responses, $y$, and $\phi$ denotes the generating parameters of random effects, $u$, for the population), estimated on our observed sample taken under an informative survey sampling design.
-Multistage designs that sample groups or clusters, followed by the further sampling of nested units, are commonly used for convenience to mitigate costs of administration where in-person interviews are required and also in the case where a sampling frame of end-stage units is constructed after sampling groups in the first stage. \begin{theorem} Assign units, $i \in (1,\ldots,N)$, that index a population, $U$, to groups, $h \in (1,\ldots,G_{U})$, where each population group, $h$, nests $U_{h} = 1,\ldots,N_{h}$ units, such that $N = \lvert U \rvert = \mathop{\sum}_{h = 1}^{G_{U}}N_{h}$, with $N_{h} = \lvert U_{h} \rvert$.
-Construct a 2-stage informative sampling design whose first stage takes a direct sample of the $G_{U}$ groups, where $\pi_{h}\in(0,1]$ denotes the marginal sample inclusion probability for group, $h \in (1,\ldots,G_{U})$.
-Let $g \in (1,\ldots,G_{S})$, index the \emph{sampled} groups, where $G_{S}$ denotes the number of observed groups from the population of groups, $G_{U} \supset G_{S}$.
+We assume that random effects $u$ are indexed by group and are independent conditional on the generating parameter $\phi$.
+Multistage designs that sample groups or clusters, followed by the further sampling of nested units, are commonly used for convenience to mitigate costs of administration where in-person interviews are required and also in the case where a sampling frame of end-stage units is constructed after sampling groups in the first stage.
 The second stage of the survey sampling design takes a sample from the $N_{g}$ (second stage) units $\forall g \in S_{g}$, where $S_{g} \subset U_{g}$.
 The second stage units are sampled with conditional inclusion probabilities, $\pi_{\ell\mid g} \in (0,1]$ for $\ell = 1,\ldots,N_{g}$, conditioned on inclusion of group, $g\in (1,\ldots,G_{S})$.
 Let $j \in (1,\ldots,n_{g})$ index the sampled or observed second stage units linked to or nested within sampled group, $g \in (1,\ldots,G_{S})$.
+Denote the marginal group survey sampling weight, $w_{g} \propto 1/\pi_{g}$ for $\pi_{g} \in (0,1]$.
 Denote the marginal unit survey sampling weight, $w_{g j} \propto 1/\pi_{g j}$, for $\pi_{g j} \in (0,1]$, the joint inclusion probability for unit, $j$, nested in group, $g$, both selected into the sample.
 The group marginal inclusion probabilities and conditional unit inclusion probabilities under our 2-stage survey sampling design are governed by distribution, $P^{\pi}$.
-Under a proper prior specification, $f(\cdot)$, the following pseudo-posterior estimator achieves unbiased inference with respect to the survey sampling distribution, $P^{\pi}$,